Olivier Kamanda

 Is Islamic law a threat to international human rights?

-When Sarah Palin needed to brush up on her knowledge of world affairs, her campaign staff organized study sessions with former Secretary of State Henry Kissinger, Columbian President Alvaro Uribe, Afghan President Hamid Karzai and other world leaders.
+When Sarah Palin needed to brush up on her knowledge of world affairs, her campaign staff organized study sessions with former Secretary of State Henry Kissinger, Colombian President Alvaro Uribe, Afghan President Hamid Karzai and other world leaders.

 But what you can do is checkout Foreign Policy Digest, an online journal dedicated to explaining international affairs and global developments to the digital media generation.
 FPD publishes a monthly newsletter highlighting the stuff you should know about the world you live in.
 The articles are short (you can finish the entire newsletter in half the time it takes to read Section A of the New York Times), yet informative, and each one is written by a regional expert.